Radar and Event Camera Fusion for Agile Robot Ego-Motion Estimation: Velocity Front-ends

-According to \cite{lu2023event}, only normal flow, which is defined as the part of optical flow parallel to the image gradient, can be recovered from the raw events.
-To obtain the full optical flow, we assume a patch of pixel area shares a common optical flow, and there are multiple edges that can be detected within a short time period.

-First, a time surface is built within a short period, which is defined by a function $ {T}(\ubf):\mathbb{R}^2\to \mathbb{R}$ where $\ubf\in \mathbb{R}^2$ denotes the position of the pixel on the image plane.
+According to \cite{lu2023event}, only normal flow, which is defined as the part of optical flow parallel to the image gradient, can be recovered from the SAE.
+To obtain the full optical flow, we assume a patch of pixel area in SAE shares a common optical flow, and there are multiple edges that can be detected within a short time period.
+According to the last subsection for SAE, $ {T}(\ubf):\mathbb{R}^2\to \mathbb{R}$ where $\ubf\in \mathbb{R}^2$ denotes the position of the pixel on the image plane.
 The function returns the time stamp of the latest report event of a specific pixel $\ubf$.
 When an edge moves with a constant normal velocity $v_n\in \mathbb{R}^+$, a simple model of ${T}(\ubf)$ can be defined as

 where $t$ is the current time, and $d(\ubf)= \ubf^\top\nbf$ is the signed distance of a point $\ubf$ from the edge. $\pmb{n}$ is a unit vector normal to the edge and pointing in the direction of increasing time.